International Student Mentor Program

 Mentors are all volunteers and the best occasions are usually free – for example, a visit to the mentor’s home to share a dinner with the family, or to join in a family celebration or to participate in a holiday tradition.
 If the student and the mentor do go out to dinner or visit a local attraction with an entrance fee, it is best for each person to pay their own way.
 The important thing is to discuss who will pay ahead of time so that the mentee is aware of his/her financial commitment in partaking in the activity.

-Are there any major changes now that the program is housed under GEO instead of WC-ALL?
+Are there any major changes now that the program is housed under GEO instead of WC-ALL as it was in the past?

 Contact information for the program: